 Funding rounds of the Tasmanian Community Fund are always highly competitive.
-The Tasmanian Community Fund understands that submitting an application can take a significant amount of time and effort.
+The Tasmanian Community Fund understands that applying can take a significant amount of time and effort.
 To help applicants submit their best case, the information below provides some general comments on the applications received in previous rounds.
-However, it is important to understand that the Fund does not have the capacity to support every worth-while project and meeting the criteria does not guarantee funding.
+However, it is important to understand that the Fund does not have the capacity to support every worthwhile project and meeting the criteria does not guarantee funding.